esamattis/blog/source/_posts/2012-04-19-slimux-tmux-plugin-for-vim.markdown

   1. Create a tmux pane and start your REPL in it
   2. Select some code and hit the keyboard shortcut (you must configure this)

-Slimux now prompts the pane for you:
+Slimux now prompts the pane from you:

 <img src="/images/slimux/configure.png" alt="Configuring Slimux" />